ahmedcuseyb/AIBootcamp/README.md

 This repository documents a 7-day intensive Machine Learning training program designed to take learners from foundational concepts to real-world model deployment.
 The program emphasizes hands-on practice, clear explanations, and practical deployment using modern tools.

-By the end of this training, participants gain a solid understanding of:
+By the end of this training, participants gain a solid understanding of machine learning Workflow

+🔄 Machine Learning Workflow

+Problem Definition

+Data Collection

+Data Cleaning and Preprocessing

+Feature Engineering

+Train / Test Split

+Model Selection

+Training & Evaluation

+Deployment

 Data preprocessing